CERN, PTRS, VSAT, ESBK STOCK ALERT: Halper Sadeh LLP Investigates Mergers of CERN, PTRS, VSAT, ESBK; Shareholders are Encouraged to Contact the Firm

 NEW YORK, Dec.
-24, 2021 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, a global investor rights law firm, announces it is investigating the following companies:
+26, 2021 /PRNewswire/ -- Halper Sadeh LLP, a global investor rights law firm, announces it is investigating the following companies:

-Partners Bancorp ( PTRS) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to OceanFirst Financial Corp.
+Partners Bancorp (NASDAQ: PTRS)concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to OceanFirst Financial Corp.
 Under the terms of the merger agreement, Partners Bancorp shareholders may elect to receive $10.00 in cash or 0.4512 shares of OceanFirst common stock for each share of Partners Bancorp common stock they own.
 If you are a Partners Bancorp shareholder, click here to learn more about your rights and options.

-Elmira Savings Bank ( ESBK) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Community Bank System, Inc. for $23.10 per share in cash.
+Elmira Savings Bank (NASDAQ: ESBK)concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Community Bank System, Inc. for $23.10 per share in cash.
 If you are an Elmira shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.